ocaml-bench/notes/profiling_notes.md

 For many more perf Examples:
  http://www.brendangregg.com/perf.html

+Pros:
+ - it's fast as it samples the running program
+ - the cli can be a very quick way of getting a callchain to start from with a big program

+Limitations:
+ - sometimes can get strange annotations
+ - it's statistical so you don't get full coverage or call counts
+ - the OCaml runtime functions can be confusing if you aren't familiar with them

 ### perf flamegraphs

 You can also visualize the perf data using the FlameGraph package